Melissa McCarthy’s Super Bowl Ad Rises To The Top Of The 2017 Commercial Field

-Melissa McCarthy’s Super Bowl ad for this year’s big event has everybody buzzing and the commercial has already garnered sizeable views days before the game.
-Melissa is featured in a commercial for Kia and people will not want to miss checking this one out.
-While the full spot will air during Sunday night’s Super Bowl LI telecast, folks can check it out ahead of time and this one is clearly rising to the top of the list in terms of this year’s favorites.
+Melissa McCarthy’s Super Bowl ad for this year’s big event has everybody buzzing, and the commercial has already garnered sizeable views days before the game.
+Melissa is featured in a commercial for Kia, and people will not want to miss checking this one out.
+While the full spot will air during Sunday night’s Super Bowl LI telecast, folks can check it out ahead of time.
+This one is clearly rising to the top of the list in terms of this year’s favorites.

 As People noted, Melissa McCarthy’s Super Bowl commercial features the Ghostbusters and Mike & Molly actress trying to save the planet, but she hits one comedic obstacle after another.
 What’s the connection to Kia itself?
 The car manufacturer wants viewers to get the message that it can be hard to be an eco-warrior, but driving like one is a breeze.